About The Price of Sanctuary

 About the Author

-Lori will be awarding a $50 gift certificate to Amazon to a randomly drawn commenter during the tour.
-Click the banner above to follow the tour and increase your chances of winning!
+Daisy will be awarding a $20 gift card to Amazon or Barnes and Noble to a randomly drawn commenter during the tour.
+Click on the banner to follow the tour and increase your chances of winning!

 About the Author